 Not necessarily.
 School districts must ensure that individualized determinations are made as to whether and to what extent a student may require compensatory education services to remediate a loss/regression in skills as a result of the inability to provide services during COVID-related disruptions, such as the suspension of in-person instruction.

-Until further guidance is available, the CDE anticipates that the following factors will be relevant when determining whether a student requires compensatory education services as a result of COVID-19 related disruptions to the provision of FAPE:
+The following factors may be relevant when determining whether a student requires compensatory education services as a result of COVID-19 related disruptions to the provision of FAPE:

 - Rate of progress on IEP goals prior to closure/disruption;

 - Difference between IEP progress monitoring data immediately preceding closure/disruption and IEP progress monitoring data collected a reasonable time after the return to in-person instruction;